2025 Affiliate Membership Drive

 Julian E. Brown Scholarship

 The Julian Emerson Brown Conservation Scholarship is intended to reward and assist a student who is dedicated to soil and water conservation and is interested in pursuing a career in a related field.
 The $2,000 scholarship is available to a high school senior or college freshman at any accredited college.
-The 2025 recipient is Logan Caileigh Goldstein from Walnut Grove High School.
+The application deadline is March 31, 2026.
+The 2025 recipient is Caileigh Goldstein from Walnut Grove High School.

 Julian E. Brown Study Area